mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/data-querying.md

 If you prefer a manual migration through SQL statements or SQL scripts, you can do this with a local database.
 For example, you can set up a copy of your existing database, deploy your Mendix app that is connected to this database, and then use an SQL statement to copy data from the old tables to the Mendix tables.
 Once you have all the data migrated locally, you can create a backup of the Mendix data and restore this in your target Mendix environment.

-For more details, see [Backups](https://docs.mendix.com/developerportal/operate/backups#3-2-uploading-data) in the Mendix documentation.
+For more details, see [Backups](https://docs.mendix.com/developerportal/operate/backups#3-2-uploading-data) in the *Mendix Developer Portal Guide*.

 ### 3.4 Initializing Your App Database from an Existing Database

 When deploying a Mendix application for the first time, you have the option to initialize it with data from an existing Mendix app.
 The main purpose of this functionality is to enable migrating from one environment to another (for example, from the Mendix Cloud to a private cloud).
 Once you have migrated your non-Mendix data into Mendix data, you can use this data to initialize a new Mendix app.
 This will work between databases from the same vendor, and also when moving from one database vendor to another.
 This means that you can initialize an Azure SQL database using data in a PostgreSQL database running on your workstation.

-For more information, see [How to Migrate Your Mendix Database](https://docs.mendix.com/howto/data-models/migrating-your-mendix-database) in the Mendix documentation.
+For more information, see [How to Migrate Your Mendix Database](https://docs.mendix.com/howto/data-models/migrating-your-mendix-database) in the Mendix Documentation.

 ## 4 How Can I Use My Existing SQL Database in Mendix?